Article ID: 2417592 - View products that this article applies to.

 Am I using Office 365 after the service upgrade?

-When an on-premises distribution group is synced to a Microsoft Office 365 organization through directory synchronization, migrated users who are owners of the distribution group can't manage it in Microsoft Exchange Online.
+When an on-premises distribution group is synced to a Microsoft Office 365 organization through Active Directory synchronization, migrated users who are owners of the distribution group can't manage it in Microsoft Exchange Online.
 For example, a user may receive an error message that resembles the following: